mrsteve0924/Bitcoin-Core/README.md

-# bitcoin core
+# bitcoind
-bitcoin-cli command line scripts
+using bitcoin-cli commands in a script to get useful information